Does your current profile name match the name in your passport?

-Book a flight to Alicante with Qatar Airways and you’ll discover a city that consistently proves itself as one of the best holiday destinations in Europe.
-The city is a fabulous fusion of all the civilizations that have, at one time or another, made Alicante their home.
+Book a flight to Alicante with Qatar Airways and you’ll discover one of the best holiday destinations in Europe.
+The city is a fabulous fusion of all the cultures that have, at one time or another, made Alicante their home.

 Set against the spectacular backdrop of the Mediterranean Sea, you’ll find it brimming with beautiful buildings that detail its history.
 From Moorish mosques and Roman ruins to Baroque castles and Gothic museums, Alicante really is a feast for the eyes.
 You can catch flights to Alicante from most international airports, allowing you to soak up the best of Spanish culture and discover why it was named ‘The City of Light’.

 The Castillo de Santa Barbara is practically reason enough to take a trip to Alicante, and a 'must-see' on any itinerary.
-Situated on top of Mount Benacantil, it’s the one of largest medieval fortresses in the whole country and an important landmark.
+Situated on top of Mount Benacantil, it is a large medieval fortress and an important landmark.
 The Castillo is open to visitors, who are rewarded with stunning views of the city, as well as displays featuring archaeological finds and statues of important figures in Spain’s history.

 Mundomar Maritime Park is another superb family attraction.
 If you or your children have even a passing interest in the natural world, then this may well be one of the highlights of your trip to Alicante.
-It holds an astonishing array of birds and animals, such as parakeets and owls and lemurs and sea lions.
+It holds an astonishing array of birds and animals, such as parakeets, owls, lemurs and sea lions.
 There are also opportunities to get up close and personal with some of the animals.
 Meet dolphins, interact with penguins and even swim with the sea lions.

 Drama and showmanship are an inherent part of Spanish life and there’s no better way to immerse yourself in the local culture than through a trip to the theatre.
 The Teatro Principal is one of Alicante’s most prestigious theatres and plays host to visiting plays, operas and ballets.
 The building itself is classically impressive, having been built in the 19th Century.

 If your trip to Alicante happens to be in June then you’ll be in for a treat, with one of the city’s most famous and unique festivals.
-On the evening of the 24th you’ll find the streets and squares brimming with people who are continuing an age-old tradition and setting fire to useless objects!
+On the evening of the 24th you’ll witness an age-old tradition of setting fires on streets and squares across the city.
 The highlight of the spectacle is the burning of over 200 gigantic papier-mâché statues.
-A word of warning: as well as being known as ‘The Burning’, this night is also known as ‘The Soaking’, thanks to the water pumped out by fire-fighters extinguishing the blazes.
+As well as being known as ‘The Burning’, this night is also known as ‘The Soaking’, thanks to the water pumped out by fire-fighters extinguishing the blazes.

-Food and eating are something of a ritual in Spain – and your trip to Alicante will introduce you to some delicious cuisine.
-The city itself is home to a wide range of places to eat, from fast food joints to fine-dining establishments.
-However, it’s well worth finding restaurant that serves tapas, which is a great way to get to know the local food.
+Food is something of a celebration in Spain – and your trip to Alicante will introduce you to some delicious cuisine.
+The city itself is home to a wide range of places to eat, from fast food joints to fine dining establishments.
+However, it’s well worth finding a restaurant that serves tapas, which is a great way to get to know the local food.
 Tapas is a traditional way of eating in which diners choose a selection of small dishes and share them between each other, grazing as a group.